 National Laws and Regulations Affecting Sector

 Honduras does not have a specific law governing every aspect of civil society.
-Thus the laws and regulations governing CSOs is scattered throughout Honduran jurisprudence.
+Instead, the laws and regulations governing CSOs are scattered throughout Honduran jurisprudence.

 The key laws affecting CSOs in Honduras include: